unstoppabledomains/dev-docs/polygon/add-polygon-to-metamask.md

 ---
 title: Add Polygon Network to MetaMask Wallet
-description: This guide covers configuring the MetaMask wallet to support both Polygon mainnet and testnet (Mumbai) networks.
-This process requires the use of the MetaMask browser extension.
+description: This guide shows how to configure the MetaMask wallet browser extension to support both Polygon mainnet and testnet (Mumbai) networks.
 ---

 # Add Polygon Network to MetaMask Wallet